Updated: Aug 19

-We know it is the bullet that kills the Cape buffalo and not the rifle - but that rifle used by the PH, or the wilderness guide taking hikers through big 6 country, or the game ranger against buffalo or elephant or lion or hippo must be over-engineered to be passed down through generations of users.
+We know it is the bullet that kills the Cape buffalo and not the rifle - but that rifle used by the PH, or the wilderness guide taking hikers through big 6 country, or the game ranger against a charging buffalo or elephant or lion or hippo must be abundantly over-engineered to be passed down through generations of users.

 I shot my first Cape buffalo with a .375 H&H and I remember that at the time the unusually large cartridge interested me more than did the rifle.
 I was a school kid of 17, in my last year in high school and was visiting family that owned a ranch bordering the Kruger National Park during the winter holiday.
 This is warm country being at about 1,000 ft. elevation and only 100 miles from the warm Indian Ocean.
 Hippo and buffalo and elephant were around almost every day damaging the sugar cane that was irrigated with water from the Crocodile River, which forms the southern border of the KNP.

 My uncle Pieter who had no sons (one beautiful daughter two years younger than me) had been scanning his sugar cane fields from where we sat on the verandah overlooking the stretch of river, enjoying cold, homemade pineapple beer my pretty cousin had brought us.
 Picking up his binoculars he said to me after a few moments: “Do you want to shoot a buffalo?”.
 It was more a statement than a question.
 “Get the Winchester in the lounge and come with me”.
 The year was 1963, so it must have been the iconic “Pre-64”.

 The hunt turned out to be a no-brainer in one sense and a “brainer” in another.
 There was no pep talk about “dangerous game” - in fact that term flew here over the Atlantic with PanAm many years later.